Onshore Containerised AWES-100

 Plug & Play Setup

-Install it in less than 24hrs and operate it out-of-the-box
+Installed in less than 24hrs and operated out-of-the-box.

 Deployable in Harsh Environments